-Any student involved in the use of drugs and/or alcohol while at school or during a school event, will be suspended for 5 days and become ineligible to participate in any extracurricular activities for the remainder of the athletic season or until the end of the exam period of each semester, whichever is longest.
-If the incident occurs within two weeks of the end of any semester the suspension from any and all extracurricular activities will carry over until the end of the subsequent semester.
+suspension and suspension from the next game/practice.
+Suspension involving drugs or alcohol Any student involved in the use of drugs and/or alcohol while at school or during a school event will be suspended for 5 days and become ineligible to participate in any extracurricular activities for the remainder of the athletic season.
+In the case of other extracurricular activities it will be removal from the activity until the end of the semester.
+If the incident occurs within two weeks of the end of any semester the suspension from any and all extra-curricular activities will carry over until the end of the subsequent semester.
+Inappropriate use of technology (ex. use of Subject to review by Administration which social networking to criticize or threaten could result in removal from extra-curricular another school team, coach, player, or game activity. official or the NBIAA)